celadevra/Montreal-Protocol/text.md

 3\.
 “Secretariat” means the Secretariat of the Convention.

 4\.
-“Controlled substance” means a substance listed in Annex A to this Protocol, whether existing alone or in a mixture.
+“Controlled substance” means a substance in Annex A or in Annex B to this Protocol, whether existing alone or in a mixture.
-It excludes, however, any such substance or mixture which is in a manufactured product other than a container used for the transportation or storage of the substance listed.
+It includes the isomers of any such substance, except as specified in the relevant Annex, but excludes any controlled substance or mixture which is in a manufactured product other than a container used for the transportation or storage of that substance.

 5\.
-“Production” means the amount of controlled substances produced, minus the amount destroyed by technologies to be approved by the Parties.
+“Production” means the amount of controlled substances produced, minus the amount destroyed by technologies to be approved by the Parties and minus the amount entirely used as feedstock in the manufacture of other chemicals.
+The amount recycled and reused is not to be considered as “production”.

 6\.
 “Consumption” means production plus imports minus exports of controlled substances.

 7\.
 “Calculated levels” of production, imports, exports and consumption means levels determined in accordance with Article 3.

 8\.
 “Industrial rationalization” means the transfer of all or a portion of the calculated level of production of one Party to another, for the purpose of achieving economic efficiencies or responding to anticipated shortfalls in supply as a result of plant closures.

+9\.
+“Transitional substance” means a substance in Annex C to this Protocol, whether existing alone or in a mixture.
+It includes the isomers of any such substance, except as may be specified in Annex C, but excludes any transitional substance or mixture which is in a manufactured product other than a container used for the transportation or storage of that substance.

 # Article 2: Control Measures